sbreuers/detta/README.md

 ## Temporal Filtering
 ### General
 By using the output boxes with a consistent person IDs coming from the detection-tracking part, one can run individual (vision-based) analysis modules on each person and at the same time apply temporal filtering.
-This would otherwise not be possible
+This would otherwise not be possible, as the input region (e.g. the bounding box) as well as the mapping to different persons in the scene (track ID).
+This also allows for a "free flight"-mode (see below).
+Note that the temporal integration can be made as long as there the tracking remains consistent, i.e., if there is an ID switch, a new filter needs to be initialized.

 ### Usage
 Files: